OrkoHunter/orkohunter/content/project/pep8speaks/index.md

 # Project summary to display on homepage.
 summary = """A GitHub integration to automatically review Python code style on Pull Requests.
-The project, financially sponsored by Python Software Foundation, has a community of over 4000 Python organizations and over 10,000 user interac- tions.
+The project, financially sponsored by Python Software Foundation, has a community of over 4000 Python organizations and over 10,000 user interactions.
 Currently used by many popular projects including pandas, Spyder IDE, scikit-image, scikit-learn-contrib, astropy, statsmodels, sunpy."""

 # Optional external URL for project (replaces project detail page).